ItamarShmelo/YourMoneyOrYourLife/Step1/README.md

 - Anything else you can think of

 This step gives you the realtization that you are worth **A LOT**.
 It helps you forget the myths you have about earning money and gives you solid ground to start working on.

+## Step One B

+This step consists of finding what you got to "show for it" i.e what do you have left from the *X* calculated in [A](#step-one-a).
+You need to calculate to things, your **Assets**, or in simpler words everything you have thats worth a damn.
+The second is your **Liabilities**, which is everything you owe.
+For example

+### Assets:

+- Money in the bank
+- Money in investment accounts
+- Your home and any other houses you own
+- Pension.
+- Advanced Study Fund
+- Cash under the bed
+- Etc.

+### Liabilities

+- Loans
+- Future payments of any kind
+- Mortgage
+- Etc.

+What you have to "show for it" is your net worth

+$$ \textbf{Net Worth} = \textbf{Assets} - \textbf{Liabilities}$$

+This is either very incouriging or a punch in the face, either way this gives you a direction, **Increase Your Bloody Net Worth**.